swiftlang/vscode-swift/docs/remote-dev.md

 # Visual Studio Code Remote Development

-[VSCode Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) allows you to run your code and environment in a container.
-This is especially useful for Swift when developing on macOS and deploying to Linux to ensure there are no compatibility issues in Foundation when running your code.
+[VSCode Remote Development](https://code.visualstudio.com/docs/remote/containers) allows you to run your code and environment in a container.
+This is especially useful for Swift when developing on macOS and deploying to Linux.
+You can ensure there are no compatibility issues in Foundation when running your code.

 ## Requirements

-As well as installing this extension, you must install Docker on your machine to run the remote container in.
+As well as installing the Swift extension, you must install Docker on your machine to run the remote container in.
 See the [Visual Studio Code documentation](https://code.visualstudio.com/docs/remote/containers) for more details.

 Next, install the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) that contains extensions for working in remote environments in VSCode.
+If you only want to work with remote containers (and not use the SSH or WSL containers), you may want to only install the [Remote Development Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) instead.

 ## Running in a container